Or04/lookAtMe/README.md

 # look at me is bsc final project

 The project is smart screen advertisement system,
-The ads are displayed on neighborhood screen,and show local advertisements.
+The ads are displayed on neighborhood screen,
+The ads are local for the neighborhood.

 ![GitHub Logo](/lookatme.png)